 - Add ¼ cup of the Land O Lakes® Butter with Canola Oil to large pot over medium heat until melted.

 - Add onion, celery and carrots and season with salt and pepper.
-Cook until veggies get somewhat tender and soft, about 5-6 minutes then place to the side.
+Cook until veggies get somewhat tender and soft, about 5-6 minutes then remove and set aside until later.

 - Melt remaining ¼ cup of Land O Lakes® Butter with Canola Oil over medium-low heat.
 Sprinkle in flour and whisk, allowing it to brown somewhat until it becomes golden brown, about 8-12 minutes.